asteroid-lang/asteroid/Asteroid User Guide.md

   println "it's something else". end
 ```
-Here we use patterns to determine if `p` is either a triple, a pair, or something else where
-pattern matching is embedded in the expressions of the `if` statement.
+Here we use patterns to determine if `p` is a triple, a pair, or something else.
+Pattern matching is embedded in the expressions of the `if` statement.
 The
 output of this program is,
 ```
 it's a pair with: 1,2
 ```
-Pattern matching with the `is` predicate can happen anywhere where expressions can
+Pattern matching with the `is` predicate can happen anywhere expressions can
 be used.
 That means we can use the predicate also in the `let` statements,
 ```
 let true = (1,2) is (1,2).